eighttrigrams/clj-starter/README.md

 # clj-starter

-A very basic project with tests and automatic code reloading.
+A very basic project with tests, automatic code reloading, and [rebel-readline](https://github.com/bhauman/rebel-readline).

 See also: https://github.com/seancorfield/deps-new